kkestell/kestell.org/content/projects/home-network/index.md

 ---
 title: "Home Network"
-description: "Your friends on trex all usin' PGP?
-I'll fuckin' read it in hex; that ain't shit to me. "
+description: "“Your friends on trex all usin' PGP?
+I'll fuckin' read it in hex; that ain't shit to me.”"
 date: 2022-05-21
 draft: false
 type: "project"